|

 she said, "I still think it could be one of the Beornings.

-He would have come in through the gates as a human and not turned
+He would have come in through the gates as a man and not turned

 into a bear until he was safely inside.
 And that would explain

-why you can only feel him some of the timeonly when he is
+why you can feel him only some of the timewhen he is a bear."

-"It would make sense," agreed Legolas, slowly.
+"It would make sense," Legolas agreed, slowly.
 "But

 why would a Beorning attack Lindë?
 Or you or me, for that